-Each registered owner of any 2018 Bond issued under the Resolution shall be entitled to all of the privileges, rights and remedies provided or permitted at law or in equity.
-Nothing in the Resolution shall affect or impair the right of any registered owner of any 2018 Bond issued under the Resolution to enforce the payment of the principal of and the interest on the 2018 Bond or the obligation of the District to pay the principal of and the interest on each 2018 Bond issued under the Resolution to the registered owner thereof at the time and place expressed in the 2018 Bond.
+Each registered owner of any 2018 Bond shall be entitled to all of the privileges, rights and remedies provided or permitted at law or in equity.
+Nothing in the Resolution shall affect or impair the right of any registered owner of any 2018 Bond to enforce the payment of the principal of and the interest on his 2018 Bond or the obligation of the District to pay the principal of and the interest on each 2018 Bond to the registered owner thereof at the time and place expressed in the 2018 Bond.